ethanxli/statshandbook/README.md

 maximize f(x, y)
 subject to g(x, y) = c.

+### Maximum Likelihood

+Maximze some probability

+Likelihood L
+Differitiate dL/dp = 0

+Maximizing (log) likelihood (under a gaussian) is equivalent to minimizing sum of squares error.

 ### Newton's method
 Newton's method (also known as the Newton–Raphson method), named after Isaac Newton and Joseph Raphson, is a method for finding successively better approximations to the roots (or zeroes) of a real-valued function.